 - Securing key distribution deals abroad

-To sell internationally, consider investing some of the money your company has got in translating your product, website, and marketing to promote and sell your product to a global audience.
+To sell internationally, consider investing some of your company's money in translating your product, website, and marketing to promote and sell your product to a global audience.

 Translation is a cost-effective way for a start-up to reach a wider range of potential customers.
 This is true whether the company intends to focus on the US market or expand to international markets.